Commands

 crabbox warmup --code

-When authenticated, the health response includes whether the code bridge agent is currently connected.
+When authenticated, the health response reports whether the code bridge agent is currently connected.